davidmerrick/awesome-mac-apps/README.md

 * [CDTo](https://github.com/jbtule/cdto): Terminal shortcut for Finder.
 * [OhMyZsh](https://github.com/robbyrussell/oh-my-zsh): A substitute for the Bash shell that's awesome.
 I make use of the git shortcuts very frequently.
 * [HTTPie](https://httpie.org/): http client that's a nice upgrade from cURL or wget.
 Supports JSON, syntax highlighting, plugins, and more.
+* [gron](https://github.com/tomnomnom/gron): Grep JSON file, outputs the path to the property.

 ### IDE